realA10001986/Dash-Gauges/README-DIY.md

 - SCL/SDA: The i2c signal from he Control Board.

 A connection diagram is [here](electronics/connection%20diagram.png).
+Please note that when using a Control Board version 1.3, the IO connectors are at different locations, but still carry their "IOxx" name in all cases on the PCB.
+IO13 is on the "Fake PWR" connector, IO14 and IO27 are on the "Time Travel" connector.

 ### Gauges